 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

-TFP, one of the leading fertility services providers across Northern Europe, is a network of 19 IVF clinics, supported by over 40 satellites across 6 countries in Europe (the UK, Poland, Germany, Austria, the Netherlands and Denmark).
+TFP, one of the leading fertility services providers across Northern Europe, is a network of IVF clinics, supported by satellites across 3 countries in Europe (the UK, Poland, the Netherlands).